-- Tell the Designated Safeguarding Lead or deputy as soon as you can it may be necessary to interrupt a lesson to do this do not leave notes in the DSL or deputy office or send an email, or just report the incident on cpoms without a discussion with the DSL or deputy first.
-The DSL or deputy may not check their post until the end of the day once the pupil has gone home, which may put the child at further risk. - Early referral gives more time to offer help to the pupil and family before the situation becomes more serious. - When the matter is already severe or serious, early referral gives more time for others to protect the pupil. - The Designated Safeguarding Lead may consult the MASH.
+- Tell the Designated Safeguarding Lead as soon as you can it may be necessary to interrupt a lesson to do this do not leave notes on the Designated Safeguarding Lead's desk or email as they may not get back to check their messages until the end of the day once the pupil has gone home. - Early referral gives more time to offer help to the pupil and family before the situation becomes more serious. - When the matter is already severe or serious, early referral gives more time for others to protect the pupil. - The Designated Safeguarding Lead may consult the MASH.